Contract Signed with Caixa Foresees Start of Pre-Projects for Three International Crossings

 -

-The planned crossings will connect the following points: Porto Mauá (RS) to Alba Posse (AR), Tiradentes do Sul (RS) to El Soberbio (AR) and Itaqui (RS) to Alvear (AR).
-All of these locations are strategically important for the flow of agricultural production and movement of goods.
-With the construction of the bridges, the intention is to ensure greater fluidity and safety in the road transport between Brazil and Argentina.
+The planned crossings will connect the following points: Porto Mauá (RS) to Alba Posse (AR), Tiradentes do Sul (RS) to El Soberbio (AR), and Itaqui (RS) to Alvear (AR).
+All these locations are strategically important for the flow of agricultural production and the movement of goods.
+With the construction of the bridges, the intention is to ensure greater fluidity and safety in road transport between Brazil and Argentina.

-During the contract signing, Governor Eduardo Leite highlighted the importance of these projects, both for the development of the state and for regional integration.
-He also mentioned the possibility of using the integrated contracting model, which allows the construction process to be accelerated by combining the executive project and the execution of the work in the same bidding process.
+During the contract signing, Governor Eduardo Leite emphasized the relevance of these works, both for the state’s development and for regional integration.
+He also mentioned the possibility of using the integrated contracting model, which allows for a faster construction process by combining the executive project and construction execution into a single bidding process.

-Although there is still no final budget defined for the works, the state government estimates that the total cost could reach “hundreds of millions of reais”.
-The projection takes into account the complexity of the interventions and the high technical standards required for structures of this size.
-The use of an integrated contracting model is indicated as an efficient alternative to reduce deadlines and operational costs.
+Although a final budget for the works has not yet been defined, the state government estimates that the total cost could reach “hundreds of millions of reais.”
+The projection considers the complexity of the interventions and the high technical standards required for structures of this scale.
+The use of an integrated contracting model is seen as an efficient alternative to reduce deadlines and operational costs.

-According to Agency Brazil, these bridges should boost not only the transport infrastructure in the border region, but also local economic development, with a positive impact on bilateral trade.
+According to Agência Brasil, these bridges are expected to boost not only the transportation infrastructure in the border region but also local economic development, with a positive impact on bilateral trade.
 The project reinforces the role of Rio Grande do Sul as a strategic link between Brazil and Mercosur.